Kingxukai/linux/Documentation/trace/histogram.rst

         Entries: 81
         Dropped: 0

-  To display the offset and size information in addition to the symbol name, just use 'sym-offset' instead::
+  To display the woke offset and size information in addition to the woke symbol name, just use 'sym-offset' instead::

     # echo 'hist:key=call_site.sym-offset:val=bytes_req:sort=bytes_req.descending' > \